justtheimpaler/k2/maven/git-releases-using-maven.md

 The Maven Release Plugin automatically performs Git Releases.
 That is, it automatically upgrades versions and tags the source code repository for us.
 All in one go in a controlled manner.
 To do this we'll need:

-1. Make sure git command line is installed with SSH keys to the git repo also installed
+1. Make sure git command line is installed and the SSH keys to the git repository in question are also installed
 2. Use a snapshot version in the `pom.xml` file
 3. Tell Maven where Git repository is
 4. Make sure all changes are committed to the Git repository